azkaban/azkaban/docs/jobTypes.rst

 Here is a sample job package that does a word count.
 It relies on a Pig job to first upload the text file onto HDFS.
-One can also manually upload a file and run the word count program alone.The source code is in ``azkaban-plugins/plugins/jobtype/src/azkaban/jobtype/examples/java/WordCount.java``
+One can also manually upload a file and run the word count program alone.
+The source code is in ``azkaban-plugins/plugins/jobtype/src/azkaban/jobtype/examples/java/WordCount.java``

 `Download